 The Fujitsu Group in Japan is systematically training specialists in order to further promote, implement and improve BCM.
-With the support of the Company-wide Promotion Office, BCM specialists from each department practice actual BCM activities to understand the essence of BCP and to become able to appropriately perform BCM activities.
+These BCM specialists gain a thorough understanding of the essence of BCP and are capable of appropriately implementing actual BCM activities in order to promote BCM activities within their own departments and companies.